unsw-cse-comp3900-9900-23T3/capstone-project-3900h11aikun/README.md

 Run `chmod +x setup.sh` first, then run `./setup.sh` in root directory (...../capstone-project-3900h11aikun).

-Run “npx http-server frontend -c 1 -p 6081” in the root directory.
+Run `npx http-server frontend -c 1 -p 6081` in the root directory.

 Open another terminal and cd to the backend folder folder(...../capstone-project-3900h11aikun/backend) and run `python3 app.py`.

-If you are using school account you may see ImportError: cannot import name EVENT_ TYPE_OPENED from 'watchdog.events'...
-Try to run `pip install --upgrade watchdog` and run `python3 app.py` again, the issue should be solved.
+If you are using school account you may see `ImportError: cannot import name EVENT_ TYPE_OPENED from 'watchdog.events'... ` Try to run `pip install --upgrade watchdog` and run `python3 app.py` again, the issue should be solved.

 Copy the FIRST LINK under “Available on” to Chrome browser.
 Do not use the second link.

+If some other error shows, check below Front end setup and start backend sction.

 ## Steps to set up front end